artagnon/dotfiles/README.md

 know what keychain is, or don't want to use it, simply uncomment the relevant portion.

-git is aliased to hub, but hub is not included in this repository.
-Simply `gem install hub` and `hub hub standalone >~/bin/hub; chmod +x ~/bin/hub` to get it.

 grep is aliased to ack-grep, which is also not included in this repository.
 Get ack-grep for your distribution.